 - Last time, we learned about if statements, a way to conditionally apply operations.

-- Now, we're going to experiment with if statements by creating an edge detection filter and continuing our discussion of green screen.
+- Now, we're going to experiment with if statements by creating a green screen filter.

 - Idea: if a pixel is "close" in color to our target color, replace it with the corresponding pixel in the other image